 If you want to make a proposal or nominate a director for consideration at next year's Annual Meeting (other than a proposal in accordance with Rule 14a-8), you must comply with the then current advance notice provisions and other requirements set forth in our bylaws, which are filed with the SEC.
 Under our current bylaws, a stockholder may nominate a director or submit a proposal for consideration at an Annual Meeting by giving timely notice to our Corporate Secretary.
 To be timely, that notice must contain information specified in our bylaws and be received by us not earlier than the 150th day nor later than 5:00 p.m., Eastern time, on the 120th day prior to the first anniversary of the date of the Proxy Statement for the preceding year's Annual Meeting.
-If, however, the date of the Annual Meeting, notice by the stockholder to be timely must be so delivered not earlier than the 150th day prior to the date of such Annual Meeting and not later than 5:00 p.m., Eastern time, on the 120th day prior to the date of such Annual Meeting and not later than 5:00 p.m., Eastern time, on the later of the preceding year's Annual Meeting or the tenth day following the day on which public announcement of the date of such meeting is first made.
+If, however, the date of the Annual Meeting is advanced or delayed by more than 30 days from the first anniversary of the date of the preceding year's Annual Meeting, notice by the stockholder to be timely must be so delivered not earlier than the 150th day prior to the date of such Annual Meeting and not later than 5:00 p.m., Eastern time, on the later of the 120th day prior to the date of such Annual Meeting or the tenth day following the day on which public announcement of the date of such meeting is first made.
 Therefore, Hanesbrands must receive notice of your nomination or proposal on or after October 17, 2023 and prior to 5:00 p.m., Eastern time, on November 16, 2023 unless the date of the Annual Meeting is advanced or delayed by more than 30 days from the anniversary date of the 2023 Annual Meeting.